An Insight into Security Code Review with LLMs: Capabilities, Obstacles, and Influential Factors: Conclusions and Future Work

 In our study, we comprehensively analyzed the practicality of current popular LLMs in the context of security code review.
 We investigated the capabilities of \black{7} LLMs in detecting security defects similar to those identified by human reviewers during real-world code reviews. \black{For the two top-performing LLMs, each paired with their respective optimal prompts, we conducted a linguistic analysis of the quality problems in their generated responses.
 Furthermore, we performed separate regression analyses to explore the factors influencing the performance of each LLM-prompt combination.}

-Our main findings are: (1) In security code review tasks, LLMs demonstrate stronger capabilities than state-of-the-art static analysis tools. \black{Among these LLMs, the reasoning-optimized model outperforms established general-purpose models.
+Our main findings are: (1) In security code review tasks, LLMs demonstrate stronger capabilities than state-of-the-art static analysis tools.
+Among these LLMs, the reasoning-optimized model outperforms established general-purpose models.
 However, their practical application remains limited.
-(2) DeepSeek-R1 is the top-performing LLM in security code review, followed by GPT-4.
-DeepSeek-R1 performs best when the prompt includes the commit message and CoT guidance, whereas GPT-4 performs best when provided with a CWE list in the prompt.
-(3) DeepSeek-R1 and GPT-4 are more effective at detecting security defects in files with fewer tokens and with security-related code annotations.
-Notably, DeepSeek-R1 was found to be less focused on Race Condition than other types of security defect.
-(4) The most prevalent quality problem for both DeepSeek-R1 and GPT-4 is verbosity.
-In comparison, GPT-4 tends to produce vague expressions and demonstrates poorer instruction-following ability, while DeepSeek-R1 is more prone to errors in recalling code details.}
+(2) DeepSeek-R1 is the top-performing LLM in security code review, followed by \black{GPT-4 (ChatGPT)}.
+DeepSeek-R1 performs best when the prompt includes the commit message and CoT guidance, whereas \black{GPT-4 (ChatGPT)} performs best when provided with a CWE list in the prompt.
+(3) DeepSeek-R1 and \black{GPT-4 (ChatGPT)} are more effective at detecting security defects in files with fewer tokens and with security-related code annotations. \black{DeepSeek-R1 tends to perform better on detecting certain types of security defects in code with higher complexity.} (4) The most prevalent quality problem for both DeepSeek-R1 and \black{GPT-4 (ChatGPT)} is verbosity.
+In comparison, \black{GPT-4 (ChatGPT)} tends to produce vague expressions and demonstrates poorer instruction-following ability, while DeepSeek-R1 is more prone to errors in recalling code details.

 \black{In future work, we plan to explore several directions to further enhance the capabilities of LLMs in security code review: (1) Improving the sensitivity to security defects of LLMs, by investigating the optimal granularity of the CWE list provided in the prompt and incorporating external knowledge or project-specific context to ensure comprehensive consideration of frequent security defect types; (2) Enhancing contextual reasoning by developing approaches to provide more precise code context to inform the analysis procedure; (3) Increasing the stability of the LLMs' outputs via techniques such as self-refinement and voting mechanisms, to generate more consistent and reliable results.}